 After glue is dry, test fit the clock insert.
 Sand the insert hole, if necessary, for a snug fit.

 Apply the finish of your choice.
 Here’s what I used on the sample made from Select Pine.

-Applied one coat thinned Bulls Eye SealCoat overall (50/50 denatured alcohol and SealCoat), and then sanded quickly with a 220 grit sanding mop when dry.
+First, apply one coat thinned Bulls Eye SealCoat overall (50/50 denatured alcohol and SealCoat), and then sanded quickly with 220 grit sanding mop.